Damai Secondary School: Merger with Bedok North Secondary School

 Bedok North Secondary School was founded in 1981.
 It briefly shared a campus with Temasek Secondary School for a year before Temasek relocated to its new campus along Bedok North Avenue 3.
 It was relocated again on 4 December 1999 to its current premises at 20 Jalan Damai in order to accommodate the increasing number of staff and students.
 Due to a fall in enrolment, Bedok North was closed on 1 January 2018 and its operations merged with DMSS.

 Culture and identity

 Uniform and discipline

 Students wear a white shirt/blouse with a maroon school tie and white trousers (for boys) or a maroon skirt (for girls).
 Boys in secondary 1 and secondary 2 wear short trousers before they start wearing long trousers from secondary 3 onwards.

-The school uses a demerit points system to maintain discipline.
-Upon accumulating a certain number of demerit points, students may be subject to disciplinary actions such as detention, caning (for boys only) or suspension.
+The school formerly used a demerit point system to maintain discipline.
+Upon accumulating a certain number of demerit points, students were subject to disciplinary actions such as detention, caning (for boys only) or suspension.
 In 1997, the principal James Ong told the Los Angeles Times that caning was administered at DMSS for offences such as fighting or disrespecting a teacher.
 "We do not seek permission from parents", he said.
 "We will cane first and inform you later.
 Parents must trust us to give the child a good education.
 We have the welfare of the children in mind."